sudowork/GaoChat/README.markdown

 * It is possible to start private messaging a user, by using the `/msg <nick>` command

 ### Future features
-* Addition of a GUI
 * Multiple group chats
 * More commands
-* Automatic refreshing of peer list
 * Ability to choose between UDP or TCP
+* NAT traversal via UDP holepunching
-* Cross-platform compatibility
+* Windows compatibility
 * Allow server to be given direct user input to control server

 ### Contact